Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 recommendations for formatting subtitle and timed text track are defined in [[!MPEGCMAF]] and [[!MPEG4-30]].
-These define a sparse fragmented structure for subtitles and timed text based on webVTT, TTML XML, TTML Images, CTA-608.
+These define a sparse fragmented structure for subtitles and timed text based on webVTT, TTML XML, TTML Images.
 We provide a few additional guidelines and best practices for formatting timed text and subtitle tracks.